Meram-Mahmoud/Neurolight-lab/README.md

 ### Specific Methods Mentioned

-1. **PCA-Based Motion Correction**
+1. **Spline-Based Motion Correction**
-   - Uses PCA to detect and remove components related to motion.
+   - Uses spline interpolation to correct segments of the signal contaminated by motion.
-   - Produces a corrected dataset by reconstructing the signal without the noisy components.
+   - Produces a corrected dataset by smoothly interpolating the affected segments and preserving the underlying signal.

 ![Image](https://github.com/user-attachments/assets/146a9ccf-cf12-4650-b7c6-1eab3e37c5a1)

 2. **Wavelet-Based Motion Correction**